Policies/Plagiarism

 Cheating and Consequences

-The use of AI to generate, modify, or replicate academic work with the intention of passing it off as one’s own is considered cheating.
+The use of generative AI to generate, modify, or replicate academic work with the intention of passing it off as one’s own is considered cheating.
 Such actions undermine the educational process and compromise academic integrity.
 Students suspected of engaging in such activities will receive a grade of zero for the assignment, and further disciplinary actions may be taken.

 Responsible AI Use